EdWard680/pandemic/README.md

-# Toy program used to track pandemic draws
+# Program used to track pandemic draws

+Built with C++17.
+Compiles under clang 4.0.

+Uses GNU Readline and stuff.